rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 give a very generic element type, e.g. `Array[Any]`, `Any` being the top type in Scala of which all other types are sub-types.

 The `main` method is annotated with a _return type_ `: Unit`, which roughly corresponds to `void` in Java.
 In SuperCollider, one would have `Nil` instead.
-The body of a method is written on the right-hand-side of the equals symbol, so in general the shape of a method definition in Scala is
+The body of a method is written on the right-hand side of the equals symbol, so in general the shape of a method definition in Scala is

 ```scala
 def methodName(arg1: ArgType1, arg2: ArgType2, ...): ReturnType = Body`